October 1, 2020

 JAFCO, in principle, does not make direct investment in companies, but invests its own capital in the funds that it manages.
 Investment in unlisted companies is carried out through the funds.
 We avoid the possibility of conflicts of interest by sharing the same interest as our funds.
 JAFCO, in principle, does not permit transaction between JAFCO and its funds as well as between JAFCO-managed funds.

 Institutional investors should have a clear policy on voting and disclosure of voting activity.
-The policy on voting should not be comprised only of a mechanical checklist: it should be designed to contribute to sustainable growth of portfolio companies.
+The policy on voting should not be comprised only of a mechanical checklist: it should be designed to contribute to sustainable growth of investee companies.

-In illiquid venture capital investment, performance largely depends on the success of corporate value adding through involvement in the management of portfolio companies.
+In illiquid venture capital investment, performance largely depends on the success of corporate value adding through involvement in the management of investee companies.
 It is more apparent than in the case of investment in listed companies.

 While many unlisted companies that our funds target have high growth potential, their profit bases are still unstable, internal structures are weak and information disclosure is insufficient.
-We work to grasp the situation at a portfolio company through day-to-day communication and information sharing with the management team, employees and other parties involved, not to mention attending important meetings at the company.
+We work to grasp the situation at a investee company through day-to-day communication and information sharing with the management team, employees and other parties involved, not to mention attending important meetings at the company.

 By deepening sincere and frank dialogue with the management team, we come to share management issues and risks, and work together to solve problems.
 We also provide business support suitable for different growth stages with the aim of accelerating growth and raising corporate value.